 Dinners In Churchill, Dinner or lunch in Winnipeg, Pre or Post Covid-19 testing (if required)

 Optional shuttle then tour of the Leatherdale International Polar Bear Conservation Centre in Winnipeg (we highly recommend this!)

-We feel that the price of our 2022 program is extremely reasonable and competitive.
+We feel that the price of our 2023 program is extremely competitive.
 We worked hard to keep the costs down.
-To review the cost of other outfitters offering similar itineraries with the same overnight accommodations in Churchill please visit More Options or a very high end lodge in the area at: Another Option
+To review the cost of other outfitters offering similar itineraries with the same overnight accommodations in Churchill please visit More Options Our program is $3000 less and a day longer in Churchill.
+You may also take a look at a high end lodge in the area at: Another Option

 A complete package of information, all of which can be found on the website, will be sent to you before our trip departure.